RalCamp/spotify_api/README.md

 - `'short_term'`: ~4 weeks

-More information about the http request that this function uses cn be found [here](https://developer.spotify.com/documentation/web-api/reference/get-users-top-artists-and-tracks).
+More information about the http request that this function uses can be found [here](https://developer.spotify.com/documentation/web-api/reference/get-users-top-artists-and-tracks).
 Note that while the 'default' request can only return a maximum of 50 items at a time, the function is written to retun *all* items.

 ### user_top_artists_ranked(time_range, print_results=False)